Skip to Main Content

 Methods Guide for Effectiveness and Comparative Effectiveness Reviews (AHRQ)

-Methods groups
+Cochrane Methods groups

 What research has already been done?

-Check for protocols and other synthesis types such as scoping reviews, rapid reviews, systematic literature reviews and mixed methods reviews:
+Check for protocols and other synthesis types such as scoping reviews, rapid reviews, systematic literature reviews and mixed methods reviews.

 Cochrane Library a collection of databases which includes the Cochrane Database of Systematic Reviews.